Shalika germs for tamely ramified elements in $GL_n$: Applications

-In particular, knowing the dimensions of the top degree cohomologies of each $\Sp_\gamma^{\bP_\lambda}/\Lambda$ tells us exactly all the dimensions of the $W_\lambda$-invariants of the representation on top degree cohomology of $\Sp^\bI_\gamma/\Lambda$.
-Recall that using the Hall inner product, this is the same as knowing the inner products of the Frobenius character with $h_\lambda$.
+In particular, knowing the dimensions of the top degree cohomologies of each $\Sp_\gamma^{\bP_\lambda}/\Lambda$ tells us exactly all the dimensions of the $W_\lambda$-invariants of the representation on top degree cohomology of $\Sp^\bI_\gamma/\Lambda_\gamma$.
+Recall that using the Hall inner product and Frobenius reciprocity, this is the same as knowing the inner products of the Frobenius character with $h_\lambda$.
 Since the $h_\lambda$ are a basis of the ring of symmetric functions, this uniquely determines the representation.
-A similar argument shows that assuming purity, $\fgamma$ actually determines the Frobenius character of $H^*(\Sp^\bI/\Lambda)$ in the elliptic case.
-In fact, since $\omega(h_\lambda)=e_\lambda$ and the standard involution on symmetric functions is an isometry for the Hall inner product, the Frobenius character will simply be $\omega(\fgamma)$.
+A similar argument shows that assuming purity, $\fgamma$ actually determines the Frobenius character of $H^*(\Sp^\bI_\gamma/\Lambda_\gamma)$ in the elliptic case.
+In fact, the Frobenius character will simply be $\fgamma$ if these assumptions are satisfied.